samgun-6/iot-asset-tracking/README.md

 ## Objective

 I got the idea after I had a motorcycle stolen a couple of times and I thought it would be nice to get the position of the stolen bike as well as a notification when the bike is being moved.
-The GPS coordinates that are sent to pybytes will be used to get the latest recorded position of the device and these coordinates can then be pasted into any online map in order to see the posiiton on the map.
+The GPS coordinates that are sent to pybytes will be used to get the latest recorded position of the device and these coordinates can then be pasted into any online map in order to see the position on the map.
 It is also useful to track movement of the device because it can be used to send alerts when movement is detected and/or wake up the device from sleep.
 Thefts are very common but I have not heard much about asset tracking even if the technology is since long existent.
-If a simple device at the right price can help to retrive stolen assets I think it would be used at a greater extent.
+If a simple device at the right price can help to retrieve stolen assets I think it would be used at a greater extent.

 ## List of materials